How Eating Disorders Affect Mental and Physical Health

 3. Hormonal Imbalance and Fertility Issues

 Eating disorders disrupt the body’s hormonal balance, leading to irregular or missing periods (amenorrhea) in women.
 This can cause infertility and osteoporosis, increasing the risk of fractures due to weak bones.
-Men are not exempt eitherโ€”low testosterone levels can result from severe weight loss.
+Men are not exempt either—low testosterone levels can result from severe weight loss.
+For women experiencing hormonal imbalances, using products like vaginal probiotics amazon may help restore vaginal health and support overall well-being during recovery.

 4. Weakened Immune System